ODELL VILLAGE NEWS

 We will also be investigating the possibilities of applying for grants towards the costs estimated to be £12,000 - £14,000.
 Bedford Borough Council will be contributing as will the Friends of Harrold Odell.
 We want a larger facility that will carry us into the future and allow us to bring in school groups.
 Watch this space.

-May we remind people that swimming in the lakes and river and using barbeques in the park is not permitted for your safety and that of others?
-There are however, plenty of tables provided for picnicking in
+in the park is not permitted for your safety and that of others?
+There are

 various parts of the park.